 - The rising importance of geopolitics in the global food supply chain and food security

-- Is the fear of ‘peak ag’ over-sensationalised?
+- Is the fear of ‘peak ag’ over-sensationalized?
 What are the factors that can drive a pause or acceleration in productivity?

 - The effects of climate change on supply stability and the growing environmental impact from increased calorie demand

-- Changes in consumer behaviour, as well as challenges and positive developments that could affect how the world produces and consumes food
+- Changes in consumer behavior, as well as challenges and positive developments that could affect how the world produces and consumes food

 At our conclusion, we will demonstrate how these issues are interconnected.
 We believe that the examination of our agricultural environment can provide attractive investment opportunities that can also help us better prepare for the structural shifts that are to come.